teazrq/orthoDr/README.md

 <!-- badges: end -->

-The goal of `orthoDr` is to use an orthogonality constrained optimization algorithm of to solve a variety of dimension reduction problems in the semiparametric framework.
+The goal of `orthoDr` is to use an orthogonality constrained optimization algorithm to solve a variety of dimension reduction problems in the semiparametric framework.

 ## Installation